Thresholds – Leaving Nonprofit Life with Courage and Grace.

 - What are the best resources to share with the board?

-Using a cohort experience, Eos Transition Partners offers Thresholds: Leaving Nonprofit Life with Grace and Curiosity – an invaluable opportunity to learn about effective practices in preparing for your leadership departure, to share with others the joys and anxieties of leaving your work, and, using tools, to assess organizational vulnerabilities and the necessary actions to leave well.
+Using a cohort experience, Eos Transition Partners offers Thresholds: Leaving Nonprofit Life with Courage and Grace – an invaluable opportunity to learn about effective practices to prepare for your leadership departure, to share with others the joys and anxieties of leaving your work, and, use tools to assess organizational vulnerabilities and the actions necessary to leave well.

 The experience includes:

-- Between-session reading and assignments amplifies the learning and virtual experience.
+- Between-session reading and assignments to amplify the learning and virtual experience